-DC’s Restaurant Week, WHICH STARTS ON MONDAY JANUARY 13TH AND GOES TILL JANUARY 19TH , is a mixed bag.
+DC’s Winter Restaurant Week, WHICH STARTS ON MONDAY January 19TH and runs through January 25th (meaning you have 1 week to get those reservations in) is a mixed bag.
 We ran this guide before, and a lot of it is forever usable, since the rules remain the same.

-Opine away: For the under-funded, it’s a great way to enjoy a meal at a nice restaurant without racking up credit debt and for the occasional restaurant-goer, it’s a good reason to get out of the house or change the routine.
-For others, the specter of the bi-annual Restaurant Week filling their favored restaurants with the teeming masses, dumbed down menus and driving down quality sends them scurrying to those places not among the 200 participating in the promotion.
-If you decide to test the waters, a three-course lunch goes for $20.14 and three-course dinners run $35.14, plus drinks, tip and tax.
-The best spots fill up fast, so make your reservations now
+Opine away: For the under-funded, it’s a great way to enjoy a meal at a nice restaurant without racking up credit debt.
+For the occasional restaurant-goer, it’s a good reason to get out of the house or change the routine.
+For others, the specter of the bi-annual Restaurant Week filling their favored restaurants with the teeming masses, dumbed-down menus and lessened quality sends them scurrying to those places not among the 200 participating in the promotion.
+If you decide to test the waters, a three-course lunch goes for $20.15 and three-course dinners run $35.15 (plus drinks, tip and tax).
+The best spots fill up fast, so make your reservations now.

 How to plan

 - Picking the right restaurant is critical – you can end up paying for a $35 Restaurant Week meal at a place serving $15 entrees, or walk into a place where the menu is littered with up-charges, turning your $35 meal into something much pricier.

 - The best tool for Restaurant Week is Open Table.
 Start plugging in times and neighborhoods, see what’s open and book a meal or two.
 They have a dedicated page set up just for restaurant week.